enr1xo/deepcsdf-ventricles-MRI/README.md

 #### Experiments runs
 Each training run is organized under an "experiment" and "version" directory.
-Training results in the creation of `.pth` files storing the trained model weights, an `hparams.json` file recording the specifics used for that run, and an events.out file recording metrics logged during training.
+Training results in the creation of `.pth` files storing the trained model weights, an `hparams.json` file recording the specifics used for that run, and an `events.out` file recording metrics logged during training.
 Model checkpoints during training can be also saved under a checkpoints/ directory for each run.

 The only file that is required to start training (or testing) is a `.json` under the specification files directory path, which sets the hyperparameters, network architecture, and data files to be used for the experiment.

-Example of a specs file can be found in `specs_files/specs_deepsdfatria.json`.
+Example of a specs file can be found in `specs_files/specs.json`.

 ## How to use